4d/docs/website/translated_docs/es/WebServer/templates.md

 - 4DBASE, to modify the default folder used by the 4DINCLUDE tag,
 - 4DCODE, to insert 4D code,
 - 4DIF, 4DELSE, 4DELSEIF and 4DENDIF, to insert conditions in the HTML code,
-- 4DLOOP and 4DENDLOOP, to make loops in the HTML code,
+- 4DLOOP and 4DENDLOOP, to make loops in the HTML code.

-- 4DEACH and 4DENDEACH, to loop in collections, entity selections, or object properties.
+These tags are described in the [4D Transformation Tags](https://doc.4d.com/4Dv18R5/4D/18-R5/4D-Transformation-Tags.300-5128433.en.html) page on doc.4d.com.

-These tags are described in the [Transformation Tags](Tags/tags.md) page.
+> For security reasons, any 4D project method called from a 4D tag must have been [allowed for web requests](allowProject.md): the “Available through 4D tags and URLs (4DACTION...)” attribute value must have been checked in the properties of the method.
+If the attribute is not checked, the web request is rejected.

 It is possible to mix tags.
 For example, the following HTML code is allowed: